RandomsandGrain/Esteban-s-Indeed/README.md

 [Click here to view the website](https://esteban-s-indeed.vercel.app/)

 ## What I Did
-- Built a React + TypeScript job board with API integration
+- Built a React job board app using React Hooks (useState, useEffect)
-- Fetched and rendered remote jobs dynamically from an external API
+- Fetched and displayed remote jobs from an external API
-- Implemented routing for detailed job pages using React Router
+- Implemented dynamic routing for job detail pages using React Router
-- Added job status tracking and custom job creation features
+- Used useParams for dynamic job routing
-- Used Tailwind CSS for a responsive and clean UI
+- Designed a clean and responsive UI using Tailwind CSS